Japan PM, finance minister face mounting pressure over suspected cronyism scandal

 It was a rare comeback for the conservative lawmaker, who quit abruptly in 2007 after a year in office marked by scandals in his cabinet, a deadlocked parliament and ill health.

-His ruling bloc won a two-thirds “super majority” in a October lower house poll, helped by opposition disarray.
+His ruling bloc won a two-thirds“super majority” in a October lower house poll, helped by opposition disarray.

 Additional reporting by Takaya Yamaguchi and William Mallard; Editing by Michael Perry